scrabbletank/farhome-rules/rulesdoc.md

 A paralyzed creature automatically fail dexterity saving throws.
 When taking any Action they must first roll a Wound die.
 If the result is a wound they do not take the action and lose the AP spent.

 ##### Poison
 A poisoned creature adds a bad die to all attacks, saving throws, and ability checks, adding a bad die for every level of poison.
-Only the highest level poison takes effect, eg: someone who has Poison and Poison 2 only adds 2 bad dice instead of 3.
-At the end of each of your turns you roll a Stamina save, including the effects of poison.
-On success you reduce the level of Poison by 1.
+Only the highest level poison takes effect.
+For example someone who has Poison and Poison 2 only adds 2 bad dice instead of 3.

 ##### Prone
 a prone creature grants combat advantage to any melee attacker.
 Ranged attacks against this creature add 2 bad dice to their roll.